Scaling Quantum Networks via Phase-Stable Vacuum Beam Guide: Architectural Blueprint and Benchmark: Protocol Benchmarks

-The achievable key rate for performing the DI-QKD protocol mentioned above, with a growing transmission distance, is shown with different generation fidelity in Fig.~\ref{fig:QKD_DIQKD}.
-With the achievable parameters $F=0.99$, it demonstrates a Terabit/second key rate over a continental distance of $10^4\mathrm{km}$, which can be further improved with a more advanced protocol.
-As DI-QKD protocols base their security on the test of Bell-like inequalities, a practical scheme for DI-QKD also implies the feasibility of the fundamental and loophole-free test for Bell inequality \cite{giustina2017significant}.
+The achievable key rate for performing the DI-QKD protocol mentioned above, with a growing transmission distance, is shown with different generation fidelities in Fig.~\ref{fig:QKD_DIQKD}.
+With the achievable fidelity $F=0.98$ \cite{liu2022toward}, the VBG can offer a Terabit-per-second key rate over a continental distance of $10^4\,\mathrm{km}$, which can be further improved with a more advanced protocol.
+As DI-QKD protocols base their security on the test of Bell-like inequalities, a practical scheme for DI-QKD also implies the feasibility of the fundamental loophole-free Bell test\cite{giustina2017significant}, firmly establishing the VBG as a transformative infrastructure for foundational quantum mechanics and unconditional cryptographic security.